dankerrigan/riak-data-migrator/README.md

 -a Export all buckets.
 -b <bucket name> Export a single bucket.
--f <bucketNameFile.txt> Export multiple buckets listed in a file (containing line-delimited bucket names) --loadkeys <bucketKeyNameFile.txt> Export multiple keys listed in a file (containing line-delimited bucket,key names)
+-f <bucketNameFile.txt> Export multiple buckets listed in a file (containing line-delimited bucket names) --loadkeys <bucketKeyNameFile.txt> Specify multiple keys listed in a file (containing line-delimited bucket,key names).
+Not functional with the -l option.
+--bucketkeys <keysFiles.txt> Specify keys listed in a line-delimited file in conjunction with the -b option to specify which bucket the keys belong to.
+Not functional with the -l option.

 Cluster Addresses and Ports (required)
 -h <hostName> Specify Riak hostname.
 Required if a cluster host name file is not specified.